 - Arts Council England Museum Resilience Fund

-Portland Basin Museum worked with artist Magnus Quaife to uncover the old beer recipe Old Tom, a strong dark ale which was popular until Ashton under Lyne’s famous Gartside brewery closed down in the 1960s.
+Portland Basin Museum worked with artist Quaife to uncover the beer recipe Old Tom: a strong dark ale, which was popular until Ashton under Lyne’s famous Gartside’s Brewery closed in the 1960s.

-The new brew is called Old Thomas Bell, named after the brewery’s head horse keeper.
-A limited number of the Thomas Bell Ale bottles are available, each of which are numbered.
-“The beer that is bottled for the museum launch will be numbered in the same manner as a limited edition print, therefore visitors have the choice of whether to open it and try it or to keep the artwork intact,” explained Magnus.
+“The beer that is bottled for the museum launch will be numbered in the same manner as a limited edition print, therefore visitors have the choice of whether to open it and try it or to keep the artwork intact.” – Magnus Quaife

 A&H commissioned a ‘making of film’ for Thomas Bell Ale, capturing the artist’s process.

 Portland Basin Museum is housed within the restored nineteenth century Ashton Canal Warehouse in Ashton-under-Lyne.

 The museum regularly presents temporary exhibitions, alongside its permanent installation of a 1920s street, allowing visitors to step back in time and experience the sights and sounds of bygone Tameside.
 Visitors can explore the area’s industrial heritage and discover what life was like down the mines, or on the farm.

 Magnus Quaife’s practice considers the recirculation and re-imagination of images and forms in the art world and beyond.
 The emergence of myths as collective cultural and political memory are often the focus of this work.
 From media images of the global uprisings of 1968 to the mountains in Cezanne’s paintings and Spielberg’s films via pone masts pretending to be trees, Walter Benjamin’s grave, or Roland Barthes hobby paintings, these diverse subjects are connected by sense that nothing is quite what it seems.